Vo-Linh/SF-CAN/README.md

 ## 🚀 Overview

-**SF-CAN** introduces a novel approach for semi-supervised domain adaptation in satellite imagery segmentation, addressing the critical challenge of domain shift between synthetic training data and real-world satellite images.
+**SCAN** introduces a novel approach for semi-supervised domain adaptation in satellite imagery segmentation, addressing the critical challenge of domain shift between synthetic training data and real-world satellite images.
 Our method combines sparse feature learning with confidence-aware mechanisms to achieve state-of-the-art performance on challenging satellite segmentation benchmarks.

 ### 🔑 Key Contributions